 How to Harvest Korean Ginseng

 Harvesting depends on which part of the plant you intend to use.
-Some people grow ginseng for the seeds, which can be planted or sold to other gardeners.
+Some people grow ginseng for the seeds, which can be sown or sold to other gardeners.
 Seeds can be harvested after the plants are about three years old.
 That's when they start producing flowers that develop into red berries filled with seeds.
 An average plant produces at least 15 berries, each one with two seeds.
 Pick the seed-filled berries in the fall when they are ripe.
 (Waiting too long allows wild animals to get there first.)
 Store these out of direct sun and protect them from rodents.

 Most people, however, grow ginseng for the roots, but for this you'll have to be patient.
 Ginseng roots will be ready to harvest in five to seven years.
 When it is time to harvest the roots, it's important to dig slowly and be gentle.
 Carefully remove the roots from the soil and let them dry on a screened tray in a room with a temperature between 70 and 90 degrees Fahrenheit.
 The roots will be sufficiently dry when they snap easily when bent.
 This can happen relatively quickly for small roots but can take weeks for larger roots.